Tverous/Project-Your-Data/src/handout.md

 - `__getitem__` to support the indexing such that dataset[i] can be used to get the ith sample.

-Adjust the following code to build your MNIST dataset:
+Adjust the following codes to build your MNIST dataset:
 ``` python
 import torch